vaab/gitchangelog/README.rst

   - part of your history is not following conventions.
   - you have a previous CHANGELOG you want to blend in.

-- You'd rather commit your changelog file:
+- You'd rather commit changes to your changelog file for each release:

   - For performance reason, you can then generate changelog only for the new commit and save the result.